-Jannie L. BlackwellL, a six-term council member born and reared in Philadelphia, is a seasoned advocate for social change with a thirty year reputation for serving community members and the poor and underprivileged in the City of Philadelphia, making her a leader in our City with her own vision.
+Jannie L. Blackwell, a six-term council member born and reared in Philadelphia, is a seasoned advocate for social change with a 30-year reputation for serving community members and the poor and underprivileged in the City of Philadelphia, making her a leader in our City with her own vision.

 In addition to serving as delegate to the National Convention for the last four presidential elections, she served as Administrative Assistant to two Lucien E. Blackwell campaigns for Mayor, four for City Council and three for the U.S. Congress.
 She also served in this capacity during his fifteen-year tenure in City Council, before succeeding him.

 Since taking office in 1992, Jannie has emerged as a strong contender and powerbroker in the local political arena.
-Elected among her peers as Majority Leader in 2000, Councilwoman Blackwell is a behind-the-scenes consensus builder and problem solver.
-A stellar politician who understands the making of solid policy, Councilwoman Blackwell has introduced significant legislation during her four Council terms.
+Elected among her peers as Majority Leader in 2000, Councilmember Blackwell is a behind-the-scenes consensus builder and problem solver.
+A stellar politician who understands the making of solid policy, Councilmember Blackwell has introduced significant legislation during her four Council terms.

 While rooted in the Blackwell tradition of empowering the underserved, Jannie has crafted her own vision for the Third Councilmanic District that focuses on increasing affordable housing and creating economic opportunity for her constituent base whose demographics are continually expanding.
 She has likewise enhanced her district by increasing commercial development and homeownership opportunities.
 As a Commissioner on the Philadelphia Housing Authority Board, she is proud of the blight removal and new housing construction across the City.
 The Lucien E. Blackwell Homes, located in and around 46th Street and Brown Streets in West Philadelphia total over 1,000 new homes available for rental and homeownership!